data-mill-cloud/mastro/mvc/README.md

 TLDR:
 * for each data asset keeps a manifest file that can be crawled and stored in a mastro catalogue.
-* based on the commons.sources.
+* based on the `commons.abstract.sources` package - multiple connectors available

 ## Prerequisites